The Phantom of the Opera (1962 film): Plot

 The next day Lord Ambrose sends a dismissal to Christine for refusing to come back to his apartment.
-Lord Ambrose chooses a more willing but less talented singer to take Christine's place.
-When Harry refuses to accept this, he is also dismissed by Lord Ambrose.
-Visiting Christine at her boarding house, Harry finds some old manuscripts that he recognizes as a rough draft of the opera he has produced.
-Questioning Christine's landlady Mrs. Tucker, he learns that it was written by a former boarder named Professor Petrie, who had been killed in a fire at a printing press that was to print his music.
-Making further inquiries, he learns that Petrie did not actually perish in the fire, but was splashed with Nitric Acid while apparently trying to extinguish the blaze, had run away in agony and was drowned in the River Thames.
-This is confirmed by the policeman who was in the area at the time, but the body was never recovered.
-Harry and Christine have a romantic day together.
-While having a moonlight carriage ride, Harry tells her about Petrie, and that he is convinced that Lord Ambrose stole Petrie's music.
-He leaves it at that, as he believes that the Professor is long since dead.
+He chooses a more willing but less talented singer to take Christine's place.
+Visiting Christine at her boarding house, Harry finds an old draft of the opera he produced.
+It was written by Professor Petrie, a former boarder who was supposedly killed during a fire at the press that was to print his music.
+Petrie was splashed with Nitric Acid while trying to extinguish the blaze.
+According to a policeman, Petrie then ran away in agony and was drowned in the Thames.
+However, the body was never recovered.
+Harry is convinced that Lord Ambrose stole Petrie's music.

-When Christine gets home, she is confronted by the dwarf and faints from fright and is carried off.
-When she wakes, she is in the Phantom's lair deep in the cellars of the opera house, and the Phantom is playing a huge organ.
-He tells the frightened girl that he will teach her to sing properly and rehearses her with fanatical insistence until she collapses from exhaustion.
-Meanwhile, Harry, reinstated as the opera producer, is worried about Christine's disappearance.
-Pondering the story of the mysterious Professor, he checks the river where he had last been seen.
-At that same moment, he hears the echo of Christine's voice emanating from a storm drain and soon finds himself following the voice through one of London's water-filled sewers.
-The faint sound of the organ playing draws him down a tunnel where the dwarf attacks him with a knife.
-Harry subdues him and finds himself facing the missing Professor as Christine looks on from a bed (where she'd been sleeping).
+Returning home, Christine is confronted by the dwarf and faints from fright.
+When she wakes, she is in the Phantom's lair deep in the cellars of the opera house.
+The Phantom tells Christine that he will teach her to sing and rehearses her with insistence until she collapses from exhaustion.
+Meanwhile, Harry, reinstated as the opera producer, is worried about Christine's disappearance and checks the river where Petrie had last been seen.
+He then hears the echo of Christine's voice emanating from a storm drain.
+He follows the voice through a water-filled sewer.
+The faint sound of the Phantom's organ-playing draws Harry down a tunnel where the dwarf attacks him with a knife.
+Harry subdues him and finds himself facing the Phantom, who is actually Petrie himself.